 Keystone Habits: 7 Small Changes That Create Big Results

-What if some of the habits you choose actually streamline all of the other goals you want to achieve?
 What if you work on a particular small, positive change and suddenly you find yourself making other positive life changes?
-This phenomenon is real, and bestselling author Charles Duhigg who wrote The Power of Habits, calls these habits “keystone habits.”

 Keystone habits are big or small changes that make success in many aspects of life far easier, regardless of the circumstances you face.
 These habits unlock a cascade of other positive behavior changes with far less effort than establishing a single habit from the ground up.
 If you have big goals you want to achieve or even small habits you are considering, first consider tackling some keystone habits to simplify your endeavors.

 Here are 7 keystone habits that create big results:

 Exercise is an obvious keystone habit, but it's good to know research backs this up.
 A landmark study has shown that exercise facilitates the desire to make a variety of other positive changes like eating better, being more productive, smoking less, spending less, and feeling less stressed.
 And it doesn't have to be much exercise.
 Even as little as once a week is enough to kickstart these other changes.

 However, a better way to approach the exercise habit is starting with just 5 minutes a day, every day, until the habit is established.

 2. Food journaling

 Taking just a few minutes to write down everything you've eaten during the day has many unexpected positive consequences.
 You begin to notice patterns in your eating and see with clarity exactly how much you're eating.
 In studies, those who journaled their food intake began to eat less, make healthier choices, and begin a weight loss program.

 Some keystone habits have a positive effect on the habits of your family members.
 Eating family meals has been shown to give children a leg up with homework skills, better grades, confidence, and emotional control.